prathamesh-sonpatki/lmgtfy-gem/README.md

 ## Features

-Get original as well as shortened lmgtfy url for your query from command line
+Get original as well as shortened lmgtfy URL for your query from command line

 ## Contributing